 Ursula Wagner is a textile designer, artist and researcher from Germany.
 In her work she explores the interplay between material, technology and aesthetics, with a focus on sculptural and three-dimensional aspects of textile construction.
 While specializing in industrial weaving, Ursula Wagner's projects mainly involve an intersection between the textile field and other disciplines.
-She designs dynamic, three-dimensional fabrics and site-specific installation artwork for public and private interiors while exploring the potential and extending the limits of digital tools in the domain of textile creation and production.
+She designs dynamic, three-dimensional fabrics and site-specific installation artwork.
+In addition to that, paper making is also part of her artistic practice.
+Working with fibers and techniques that are used in traditional japanese washi paper making, she creates paper reliefs and paper inlays that are entirely handmade.

-Ursula Wagner studied Textile & Surface Design at Weissensee Academy of Art Berlin (KHB) and Hiroshima City University in Japan, and received a Diplom (equivalent to an MFA) from KHB.
-She has been teaching in the Textile and Surface Design Department of KHB, the University of Applied Sciences in Hamburg, Germany and Shenzhen Polytechnic in China.
+Ursula Wagner studied Textile & Surface Design at weissensee school of art and design berlin and at Hiroshima City University in Japan, and received her Diplom (equivalent to an MFA) from the weissensee school of art and design berlin in 2013.
+She has been teaching in the Textile and Surface Design Department of the weissensee school of art and design berlin, the University of Applied Sciences in Hamburg, Germany and Shenzhen Polytechnic in China.
 As a research fellow at the Berlin University of the Arts, Ursula Wagner was engaged in a research project about smart homes, where she developed electronic and interactive textiles with several partners from industry, universities and research institutes.
 The project was funded by the German Federal Ministry for Economic Affairs and Energy.
 From 2017-2019 she held a full-time faculty position as an Assistant Professor of Textiles and New Technologies in the Textiles Department of the Rhode Island School of Design (RISD), USA.
 She has lived and worked in Berlin and abroad for about two decades before moving back to the Bavarian Alps where she was born and raised.
 She now lives in Murnau am Staffelsee.

 In the recent years, Ursula Wagner worked with Italian weaving mills in Como, designed and produced custom-made fabrics for the fashion label PerretSchaad and collaborated with TheGreenEyl on a large-scale textile art installation for museum Grimmwelt in Kassel, Germany.
 From 2020-2023 she was the project manager for research and development at the German textile mill Rohi Stoffe GmbH.